Mutual Divorce Mutual Divorce

 Section 13B: Mutual Consent for Divorce

-This section explains how to petition a district court for divorce by mutual consent.
+This section explains how to petition a district court for Mutual Consent Divorce.
 Both spouses must file the petition within one year of each other.
 This means they no longer live together, or they have been unable to live together for at least one year.

 Section 13B (2) states that the parties must wait at least six months after the date they present their petition.
 After the end of 18 months, the parties should jointly make a move forward to the court.
 If the court finds that all facts are correct, it may grant the petition for divorce.